Lenny Murphy: Shankill Butchers murders

 The gang shot dead four Catholics (two men and two women) during a robbery at a warehouse in October 1975.
 Over the next few months, the gang began abducting, torturing and murdering random Catholic men they dragged off the streets late at night.
 Murphy regarded the use of a blade as the "ultimate way to kill", ending the torture by hacking each victim's throat open with a butcher's knife.
 By February 1976 the gang had killed three Catholic men in this manner.
 Murphy achieved status through his paramilitary activity and was widely known in the Shankill.
-Many regarded his crimes as shaming the community but feared the consequences of testifying against him.Dillon, Martin (1989).
-Shankill Butchers. pp 66–69, 115–31 None of the victims had any connection to the IRA, and there was suspicion among some of their families that the murders were not properly investigated because those being killed were Catholics.
+Many regarded his crimes as shaming the community but feared the consequences of testifying against him.
+None of the victims had any connection to the Provisional IRA, and there was suspicion among some of their families that the murders were not properly investigated because those being killed were Catholics.

 The Butchers were also involved in the murder of Noel Shaw, a loyalist from a rival UVF unit, who had shot dead Butcher gang-member Archie Waller in Downing Street, off the Shankill Road, in November 1975.
-Four days before his death, Waller had been involved in the abduction and murder of the Butchers' first victim, Francis Crossen.
+Four days before his death, Waller had been involved in the abduction and murder of the Butchers' first victim, Francis Crossin.
 One day after Waller's death, Shaw was beaten and pistol-whipped by Murphy while strapped to a chair, then shot.
 His body was later dumped in a back street off the Shankill.

-By the end of 1975, the UVF Brigade Staff had a new leadership of "moderates", but Murphy refused to submit to their authority, preferring to carry out attacks by his own methods.
-Dillon suggested that whilst some of the Brigade Staff knew about Murphy's activities (albeit not the precise details), they were too frightened of him and his gang to put a stop to them.
+By the end of 1975, the UVF Brigade Staff had a new leadership of "moderates", but Murphy refused to submit to their authority, preferring to carry out attacks using his own methods.
+Dillon suggested that some Brigade Staff knew about Murphy's activities (albeit not the precise details) but were too frightened to put a stop to it.
 This suggestion was given further credibility by Gusty Spence, when he was asked by BBC journalist Peter Taylor in a 1998 interview why the leadership of the UVF failed to stop the Butchers.
 "I don't think they had the bottle to stop them", was Spence's reply.
 On 10 January 1976, Murphy and Moore killed a Catholic man, Edward McQuaid (25), on the Cliftonville Road.
 Murphy, alighting from Moore's taxi in the small hours, shot the man six times at close range.